 Australia, for too long has had too many big, oligopoly banks.
 The alternative has been smaller financial institutions which don’t have the resources to react to customer needs.
 I genuinely hope Australia can have several Neobanks not competing against each other but competing against the big banks.

 What we have seen in the UK is the digital banks and Neobanks don’t compete against each other for customers.
 Customers will usually leave an established bank, CBA, NAB, ANZ, Westpac or whoever to move to a NeoBank.
 In the UK, once there were two or three Neobanks established in the market customers began moving in volume.
 (Monzo went from 0 – 500,000 customers in the 12 months since they were awarded a banking license) I am sure we will see a similar pattern once Australians get familiar with the concept of a Neobank.

-With consumer trust in banks at an all-time low and a royal commission revealing some unethical behaviours how is Xinja creating trust with customers and shareholders.
+Consumer trust in banks is at an all-time low.
+The royal commission revealed unethical behaviours by banks and executives.
+How is Xinja building trust with customers and shareholders?

 Eric Wilson: This is a question I ask myself every day.
 First, I feel a massive personal and moral obligation to our shareholders.
 Many are mum and dad style investors who have placed a great deal of trust in me and the team at Xinja.
 I started Xinja because I want to build a highly ethical bank.
 But me making personal promises isn’t enough.